Document Management Pain Points and Challenges

 where is that document

-Common question when working with file shares.
+Common issues when working with file shares.

 Where is that document?
 Which disk is it on?
 Companies create multiple drives and shared resources on their network to store documents.
 This is mainly done to prevent documents from being stored on individual workstations because it is very difficult to back them up.
 This however becomes a huge issue for knowledge workers who need quick access to documents to perform their daily tasks.
 Often, knowledge workers spend a huge amount of time searching for documents and some end up rewriting the document rather than continue to search for it.